 Using Nim with C# .NETFri, Sep 30, 2016

 Nim is a statically typed programming language that compiles to C featuring a tracing garbage collector, zero overhead iterators, and powerful compile time evaluation of user defined functions.
 It features an indentation based syntax with a powerful AST based macro system.
 Thanks to the fact that Nim currently compiles to C, it can run on many platforms and architectures via a native binary.
-Cross compilation (for example, compiling Windows executables on Linux) is also possible with the correct compiler configuration.
+Cross compilation (for example, compiling a Windows executable on Linux) is also possible with the correct compiler configuration.

 C# is a programming language from Microsoft that is developed as part of the .NET framework.
 It is also strongly typed and offers multiple programming paradigms, though it is primarily object orientated.
 Until very recently, the .NET framework was a proprietary framework available only for Windows.
 With the .NET Core initiative though, Microsoft have started opening .NET onto other platforms including Linux and the Mac.
 However, many third party libraries (and several first party ones) do not work with .NET Core due to changes that Microsoft made to program structure and configuration.